 After informed consent, participants were quantitatively assessed for mask fit and filtration ratios under three conditions (N95, SM, PSM) using Aerosol Condensation Nuclei Counter Quantitative Fit Testing method (AccuFIT 9000, AccuTech Analytics).
-The Canadian Standards Association Z94.4 Simulated Workplace Exercise Protocol (SWP) for respirator selection was followed[13].
+The Canadian Standards Association Z94.4 Simulated Workplace Exercise Protocol (SWP) for respirator selection was followed[15].
 The protocol includes seven separate steps: quiet breathing, deep breathing, moving the head side to side, moving the head up and down, speaking, bending forward and backward, and quiet breathing again.
 For each step, particle concentrations of 0.2 to 1 µm were measured inside the respirator and compared to ambient concentrations, and an individual filtration fraction of outside/inside concentration (IFF) was generated.
-IFF measures for the 7 steps were harmonically averaged to provide the Simulated Workplace Exercise Protocol Factor (SWPF).
+Individual filtration factor measures for the 7 steps were then harmonically averaged to provide the Simulated Workplace Exercise Protocol Factor (SWPF).
 The Canadian Standards Association SWPF minimum standard for N95 is 100[14].
 IFF or SWPF of less than 100 was deemed a ‘failure'.

 Participants were first tested using their institutionally fit-tested model of N95s.
+All participants were given new masks for the experiment.
 The SWP was then repeated for the PSM and SM conditions.

-The SM (Aria Ocean Reef, LOCATION) utilized Air-Guard filters (Intersurgical, UK) connected via an adaptor similar to previously published designs[11].
+The SM (Aria Ocean Reef, California, U.S.A) utilized Air-Guard filters (Model 179-0000, filter efficiency >99.9999%, Intersurgical, UK) connected via an adaptor similar to previously published designs[11].

-The PSM was constructed utilizing 18v rechargeable batteries (Ryobi, Japan), and an off-the-shelf brushless motor fan capable of generating an average of 2 cmH2O pressure inside the mask.
+The powered air-purifying respirator was constructed utilizing 18v rechargeable batteries (Ryobi, Japan), and an off-the-shelf brushless motor fan (UTUO Brushless Radial Blower) capable of generating an average of 2 cmH2O pressure inside the mask.
 Urethane enclosures were cast using custom designed 3D-printed molds created by our team.
-Standard 22 mm anesthesia tubing and one-way valves were utilized for connections (Fig. 1).
+Two Air-Guard filters (Intersurgical, UK) were connected in parallel to the blower and standard 22 mm anesthesia tubing and one-way valves were utilized for connections (Fig. 1).
 All components designed by our team are released under the CERN-Open Hardware License 2.0-Strongly Reciprocal.
 All files and data are available at https://github.com/tgh-apil/PAPR .

 Participants were asked to rate on a 1-5 scale, the comfort, ease of donning and doffing and the overall usability of each PPE solution.
-Data was analyzed using Kruski-Wallace tests with threshold for significance set at 0.05 (GraphPad Software, La Jolla California USA)
+Data was with parametric (paired t-tests) and non-parametric tests (Friedman) as appropriate, with the threshold for significance set at 0.05 (GraphPad Software, La Jolla California USA)

 Results

 54 subjects were enrolled and 51 completed the testing.
 Three subjects withdrew from the study due to time constraints and were excluded from the analysis.
 A total of 357 testing steps were performed on each PPE device.
 The mean age was 46.5 years (SD=11.5), with 52% of participants identifying as female.
-Mean BMI was 25.8 (SD=4.3, 18.5-36.5).
+Mean BMI was 25.8 (SD=4.3, 18.5-36.5) (Table 1).

 Powered and unpowered snorkel mask performed significantly better than N95s (Fig 2).
-There was a substantial failure rate with N95s and unpowered SM; on N95s 59% of participants failed an individual step and 35% failed the overall SWPF.
-On the unpowered SM 20% of participants failed an individual step, 8% failed overall.
-Importantly, 24% of participants passed the overall SWPF on their disposable N95, while failing individual steps.
-Similarly, 12% of SM users passed the overall SWPF while failing on individual steps.
-Addition of powered air flow to SM eliminated both individual and overall failures.
+There was a substantial failure rate with N95s and unpowered snorkel masks; on N95s 59% of participants failed an individual step and 35% failed the overall test.
+On the unpowered snorkel mask 20% of participants failed an individual step, 8% failed overall.
+Importantly, 24% of participants passed the overall teston their disposable N95, while failing individual steps.
+Similarly, 12% of the unpowered snorkel mask users passed the overall test while failing on individual steps.
+Addition of a powered air-purifying respirator to the snorkel maskeliminated both individual and overall failures.
 (Fig. 3)